If you grew up in Malaysia, the terms wet kitchen and dry kitchen would probably be familiar to you.

 Condominium in SS2, Petaling Jaya

 In this wet and dry kitchen design, the dry kitchen functions more like an open bar, as it faces the living room and covers an entire side of it.
 There are bar stools along a kitchen island that is lit by large copper pendants.
-The dry kitchen also includes a fridge and built-in oven and sink, so that guests will always have a cool drink or warm snack ready for them.
+The dry kitchen also includes a fridge and a built-in oven and sink, so that guests will always have a cool drink or warm snack ready for them.

 In the wet kitchen, the granite floor is replaced by simpler ceramic tiles, and the long base cabinet includes handles where you can hang a kitchen towel.
 There’s also an induction cooker and cooker hood.
 The backsplash is also done up in 1″ x 8″ tiles in a random offset arrangement to create a unique feature wall.